Who Am I?

 In the end, all it had taken was hearing others describing the shattering - yet subtle - symptoms I was facing in order to line up the pieces of my own RED-S puzzle.
 I'd spent years dismissing many of them in ignorance or denial, unable to believe that a competitive athlete like me could really be suffering from an energy-related issue; that someone who still ate three meals a day could be experiencing an eating disorder; that my 'fatigue' wasn't just a lack of fitness; that the Pill wasn't a suitable replacement for a period; or that my missing natural period was a critical indicator of my condition.

-If at that point, I’d had access to RED-S specialist support, returning to running would have been a far smoother and successful process.
-Instead, taking on this challenge alone sparked new frustrations and uncertainty about how best to approach my return to health.
+If at that point, I’d had access to a RED-S specialist or sports doctor, returning to running would have been a far smoother and successful process.
+Instead, taking on this challenge alone sparked new frustrations and uncertainty.
 This experience was a journey (and still is), and one that I’m incredibly lucky to say resulted in a restored natural menstrual cycle, a repaired relationship with food, and an approach to exercise that is now more precious than any medal, race win or PB.

 Sadly, I am all too aware of how many others are now, where I was five years ago.
 I’ve come to realise how easily this can occur in anyone, at any time.
 I have seen what happens when it’s overlooked and how dangerous it is to dismiss the importance of periods or not too look beyond the surface level of ‘health’.
 I also understand how tricky it can be to talk about this issue.
 At the time, I felt so isolated by my experiences that I didn’t know where to begin describing it to others.
-By the time I’d finally made sense of it, I wasn’t sure I wanted to relive it, or that what I had to say about my own journey was important enough to share.
-As someone who had always been open to sharing personal information with others, talking about this felt tricky in a way I was unfamiliar with.
+Once I had finally begun made sense of it, I wasn’t sure I wanted to relive the awful experience, or that what I had to say about my own journey was important enough to share.
+As someone who has always been open to sharing personal information with others, talking about this felt tricky in a way I was unfamiliar with.
 I couldn't imagine anyone could understand what I had gone through emotionally, or how I could begin to justify experiencing this much personal trauma over something so trivial as sport.